dhruv-porwal/hello_world/README.md

 Arrival of Tacotractos.
-As we all know that the Hoodhood loves tacos so we decided to surprise him with a truckload of tacos.
+As we all know that the Hoodhood loves tacos a lot .
+So, we decided to surprise him with a truckload of tacos.

 Enjoy my friends.